 I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

-You don’t need to spend more money to get a better room.
-You just need to know what to ask for and when to ask for it.
+You don’t need to spend extra money for a better room, you just need to know what to ask for and when.
+That’s it.

 Here’s the thing: hotels have flexibility built into their system.
 They just don’t advertise it.